Frequently Asked Questions About Career Coach Academy’s 15-week CCMC Program

 The Certified Career Management Coach program has been approved by the International Coach Federation as an Approved Coach Specific Training Hours Program (ACSTH) for 30 hours of training.

-At the conclusion of the program, participants who have missed no more than 3 classes may sit for the CCMC exam, which involves a short multiple-choice exam and a live 45-minute coaching evaluation with an ICF Master Certified Coach playing the part of a career client.
+At the conclusion of the program, participants who have missed no more than 3 classes may sit for the CCMC exam, which involves a short multiple-choice exam and a live 45-minute coaching evaluation with an ICF Professional Certified Coach playing the part of a career client.
 Training is structured in such a way that you have ample opportunity to learn and apply the skills and information necessary to pass the oral exam.
-Nearly all (97%) who have opted to sit for the credential have passed on the first time.
+A vast majority of participants who have opted to sit for the credential have passed on the first time.

-Cluster format (up to 10 classmates): Early-Bird Discount: Investment is $2,597 with payment at least three weeks in advance plus mentor coaching.
-To take advantage of the early-bird discount, email email@example.com for an early-bird coupon code to save $300.
-If registering less than three weeks in advance, investment is $2,897.
+Cluster format (up to 10 classmates): Early-Bird Discount: Investment is $2,397 (savings of $500) with payment at least one week in advance plus mentor coaching.
+If registering less than one week in advance, investment is $2,897.
 Register here.

-Alternate monthly installment options include 4 monthly payments of $749 (first installment due at least three weeks in advance of course start date) – email firstname.lastname@example.org for an early-bird coupon code to save $300 off your first payment.
-For monthly installments when registering less than three weeks in advance of start date, call for details.
+Alternate monthly installment options include 4 monthly payments of $627 (first installment due at least one week in advance of course start date).
+For monthly installments when registering less than one week in advance of start date, the investment is 4 payments of $747.
 Register here.

 Individual format (one-on-one): Investment is $5,895 with payment three weeks in advance.
 Alternate monthly installment options include 4 monthly payments of $1479.
 Register here.